SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 [Anonymous data objects](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenanonymous_data_object_glosry.htm) are a topic related to data reference variables.
 These data objects are [unnamed data objects](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenunnamed_data_object_glosry.htm).
-Most of the data objects in the snippets above are named data objects, meaning that they can be addressed by a specific name.
+Most of the data objects in the snippets above are named data objects (excluding the data reference variables), meaning that they can be addressed by a specific name.
 Unnamed data objects are literals and anonymous data objects.
 Anonymous data objects can be addressed using data reference variables.
 Unlike data objects created with the `DATA` statement, anonymous data objects are created at runtime.
 Data objects declared with `DATA` are created when the program is loaded.

 There are several ways to create anonymous data objects: